pbrod/numdifftools/docs/src/derivest.rst

 Acknowledgments
 ###############

-Thanks are due to John R. D’Errico for writing the first version of this document and `derivest` in which numdifftools is based on.
+Thanks are due to John R. D`Errico for writing the first version of this document and `derivest` in which numdifftools is based on.

 References
 ##########